QSBS Basics & Overview: Understanding Qualified Small Business Stock

 Learn what Qualified Small Business Stock (QSBS) is, how Section 1202 tax benefits work, eligibility requirements, and exclusion percentages.
 Complete guide to QSBS tax benefits.

-Qualified Small Business Stock (QSBS) is a powerful tax benefit available to investors in eligible small businesses.
-Under Internal Revenue Code Section 1202, taxpayers may exclude from federal income tax a significant portion—and in some cases, all—of the capital gains realized from the sale of QSBS, provided certain requirements are met.
+Qualified Small Business Stock (QSBS) represents a significant tax advantage for investors in eligible small businesses.
+As delineated in Internal Revenue Code Section 1202, taxpayers may exclude a considerable portion—or in some cases, all—of the capital gains realized from the disposition of QSBS, contingent upon fulfilling specific criteria.

-This page provides a comprehensive overview of QSBS, including what it is, how it works, key eligibility requirements, and the tax benefits available to qualifying investors.
+This page offers a detailed exploration of QSBS, including its definition, operational mechanics, essential eligibility requisites, and the tax benefits accessible to qualifying investors.

 What is Qualified Small Business Stock (QSBS)?